mirror-of/inkscape/packaging/macosx/README.txt

 $ sudo port install inkscape-packaging

-8) compile inkscape, create app bundle and DMG:
+8) compile inkscape, create app bundle and DMG (if building for i386 on x86_64 machine, add at the beginning ARCH="i386"):

-$ LIBPREFIX="$MP_PREFIX" ARCH="i386" ./osx-build.sh a c b -j 5 i p -s d
+$ LIBPREFIX="$MP_PREFIX" ./osx-build.sh a c b -j 5 i p -s d

 9) upload the DMG.